ADR program for US investors

 Industry: Consumer Products

 Anheuser-Busch InBev ADRs are traded on the New York Stock Exchange.
 You can purchase or sell Anheuser-Busch InBev ADRs through your broker.

 Anheuser-Busch InBev pays dividends on a semi-annual basis.
 Exchange-rate fluctuations will affect the U.S. dollar amounts received by holders of ADRs since dividends are declared in euros.

 Any cash dividends paid to ADR holders on behalf of Anheuser-Busch InBev will be paid in U.S. dollars and are generally taxable, just like dividends on U.S. shares.
-Further, cash dividends paid by Anheuser-Busch InBev are subject to 25% withholding tax under Belgian law as of January 1, 2017.
+Further, cash dividends paid by Anheuser-Busch InBev are subject to 30% withholding tax under Belgian law as of January 1, 2017.
 The withholding tax under Belgian law was 27% in 2016.

 For more information regarding Belgian tax withholding and the tax reclamation process, please contact The Bank of New York Mellon / GlobeTax at 1-800-915-3536 and/or your tax advisor.